Laksanna/django-buy-sell-website-certification/README.md

 ## Conclusion

-We've designed this project with a focus on providing a secure, user-friendly, and feature-rich platform for online shopping.
+I have designed this project with a focus on providing a secure, user-friendly, and feature-rich platform for online shopping.
 From robust user authentication to seamless payment processing and personalized shopping experiences, we've integrated the latest technologies and best practices to ensure a smooth journey for our users.